Stirling's approximation and a hidden link between two of Ramanujan's approximations: Proof of the main theorem

 with the integrals

 which are \e{xt2}, \e{rut}, \e{abc} and \e{zy} respectively, and

 Then \e{goa} follows. \end{proof}

 This completes the proof of Theorem \ref{ky}, showing that the asymptotic expansion coefficients of $\theta_n$ and $\Psi_n$ agree up to an alternating sign.
-Based on the similarity of \e{rb} and \e{ei} we might have expected a shorter proof, and perhaps there is one.
-We can also ask if there are any similar examples, linking a Taylor expansion like \e{rb} to a sum of its reciprocals.
+The initial version of this paper asked if there could be a shorter proof, since \e{rb} and \e{ei} are so similar, and it is gratifying that this challenge has already been taken up.
+It is also natural to ask if there are any similar examples, linking a Taylor expansion like \e{rb} to a sum of its reciprocals.